Subjects & Qualifications

 Delivering high quality first teaching across a wide variety of sports and activities will provide opportunities for student to make informed choices, develop an interest and experience enjoyment resulting in them leading a healthy active lifestyle.

-GCSE PE and NCFE Health and Fitness allows development of theoretical concepts.
+GCSE PE, NCFE Health and Fitness and Cambridge National Sports Science allows development of theoretical concepts.
 GCSE PE is for those who are engaged in competitive sport and have a genuine interest in sports, sports psychology and the social and cultural areas of sport.
 However, NCFE VCert in Health and Fitness is an appropriate pathway for students who have an interest in PE, Health and Fitness but do not engage in competitive sport.
-Both these routes will prepare students for post 16 education at A-Level PE or in the Health and Fitness sector and future careers in the sporting industry.
+Cambridge National Sports Science is a suitable route for students with an interest in PE, sports injuries, medical conditions and sports nutrition.
+All these routes will prepare students for post 16 education at A-Level PE, Cambridge Technical in Sport or in the Health and Fitness sector and future careers in the sporting industry.

 KS3